Bulforce/laravel-ext-direct/README.md

 ##Installation##

-Add this line to the composer.json require list
+Add this line to the composer.json require list and run composer update

 ```
 "bulforce/ext-direct": "dev-master"